splunk/security_content/README.md

 **output(post-filter):** This macro is to  specify your environment-specific values (eg: dest, user), to filter out known false positives..
 Replace the macro definition with values that you’d like to exclude from detection results.
 Think of this as a whitelisting/blacklisting using macros.

-Note: we are currently working on coming up with a better naming convention and making this consistent across all our detections, investigations and baselines.
-Suggestions are welcomed :stuck_out_tongue:

 # Execute an Analytic Story